 1625 Aberdeen - The Schoolmaster Golfer

-More importantly, the earliest reference in Scotland to a golf hole is believed to be here in 1625, when a local Aberdeen record discusses some military exercises 'in the principal parts of the links betwixt the first hole and the Quenis (sic) hole.'
+The earliest reference in Scotland to golf holes is believed to be here in 1625, when a local Aberdeen record discusses some military exercises 'in the principal parts of the links betwixt the first hole and the Quenis (sic) hole.'

 A few years later, in 1636, David Wedderburn, Master of Aberdeen Grammar School, published his 'Vocabula'.
 This was a Latin Grammar, using exemplars of golf to help teach Latin to small boys.
 The Golf section was titled 'Baculus'.
 Baculus, -i (m) was a stick, walking stick or augural staff.
 This supports, as least as far as Wedderburn believed, the derivation of the term Golf as meaning 'club'.
 Other terms, however odd the Latin vocabulary used, indicate all the trappings of the modern golf game: bunkers, golf balls, teaze (sic), the grip, the uphill lie, a bunker club and 'Good shot!'
 Most important here is the Caddy's advice and reference to the golf hole.

 Foramen, -inis, (n) is a hole, or opening produced by boring.
 All these terms must have been well known by this time to the small boys learning Latin.
 The two pieces of evidence together, makes it certain there were golf holes at Aberdeen by 1625.
 Given the significance of the golf hole a key element of the game, this makes Aberdeen the un-acknowledged historical home of links golf.

 From Queens Links to Kings Links

 A few years later, a sole golf ball-maker called John Dickson was given a licence to ply his trade by Aberdeen town council, recorded on 11th May 1642 as a